ipld/go-ipld-prime/schema/gen/go/HACKME.md

 exposition on how this code is designed in order to be allocation-avoidant and fast in general.

+See [HACKME_templates.md](HACKME_templates.md) for some overview on how we've used templates, and what forms of reuse and abstraction there are.

 See [HACKME_scalars.md](HACKME_scalars.md) for some discussion of scalars and (why we generate more of them than you might expect).